paladin-t/b8/docs/manual.md

 ### Mouse and touch

-The `TOUCH` statement takes a pointer index, and assigns all result values to following variables.
+The `TOUCH` statement takes an index of fingers, and assigns all result values to following variables.

 * `TOUCH i, x, y [, b0 [, b1 [, b2]]]`: gets mouse/touch states
-	* `i`: for input, pointer index; usually with 0
+	* `i`: for input, pointer index; usually with 0 for either the mouse or the first finger
 	* `x`: for output, the x position of a pointer
 	* `t`: for output, the t position of a pointer
 	* `b0`: for output, true if the first button is pressed